Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/98-Changelog.md

 * Several fixes for user fields handling.
 * Fixed typos in hook subscriber bundle initialisation.
 * Avoid unwanted output in unique entity constraint for unique index annotations.
+* Create boolean modvars for account page controls only if `generateAccountApi` setting is `true`.

 ## ModuleStudio 0.7.1 (Jan 18, 2017)